 It was a busy year in northern British Columbia.
-APTN National News video journalist Lee Wilson looks back at his stories beginning with a journey from Terrace to Prince George along Highway 16, also known as the Highway of Tears.
+APTN News video journalist Lee Wilson looks back at his stories beginning with a journey from Terrace to Prince George along Highway 16, also known as the Highway of Tears.

 It’s notorious due to the high number of people who have gone missing here since the 1970s.
 Many of the cases are Indigenous women and girls.